[Emilia Romagna Villages] Castell’Arquato: the Middle Ages amid the vineyards

 What to see

 In upper Castell’Arquato, the Visconti Fortress, built between 1342 and 1349, has a double-walled L-shaped plan.
 Of the four defensive towers, only the easternmost is still intact.
 The complex is dominated by the great tower, the Mole del Dongione, which is worth the climb for the Medieval Life Museum inside and for the splendid view over the Val d’Arda.

 Next door, the Collegiata is one of the oldest churches in the area: records of it go back to 756, when it was a baptismal church.
 It was rebuilt after the earthquake of 1117 and consecrated in 1122.
 On the left side of the church, the 15th-century “Heavenly” portico houses tombs of several illustrious figures.

 On the north side of the square stands the Podestà Palace, built in 1292.
 The oldest part is the rectangular tower, to which other sections were added during the 15th century, such as the Loggetta dei Notari, now the tourist information office.
 An outer staircase adds visual harmony to the façade.

 Ph.
 Carlo Grifone

 Ph.
 Massimo Tel

-Rivivi il Medioevo | In the first weekend of September a costume tournament and medieval fighting, themed market and food stalls along the streets and squares of the country.
+Rivivi il Medioevo, first weekend of September: medieval jousting, themed markets, archery and food stalls all along the streets and squares of the town.